wohugb/wtfjs/README.md

 (typeof (new (class { class () {} }))) // -> 'object'
 ```

 It seems like we're declaring a class inside of class.
 Should be an error, however, we get the string `'object'`.

-### 💡 Explanation:
+#### 💡 说明:

 Since ECMAScript 5 era, _keywords_ are allowed as _property names_.
 So think about it as this simple object example:

 ```js
 const foo = {